APPLICATIONS

 The Class View displays drug class hierarchies from several drug vocabularies.

-RxNav Graph View (RxNorm Graph Tab)
+Graph View (Graph Tab)

-The RxNorm Graph View is the default tab when RxNav is started.
+The Graph View is the default tab when RxNav is started.
 When the user enters RxNav, the options for the graph are displayed on the left, and the graph components to the right of the options.
-The default graph is the classic graph, which contains eleven tables containing the RxNorm term types.
+The default graph is the classic graph, which contains ten tables containing the RxNorm term types.

 image of RxNorm graph